EECS 270: Course Overview

 Course Goals

 This course is intended to give you an understanding of digital logic.
-We will mostly concern ourselves with gate-level designs, but we will also address one level of abstraction up (larger logic devices such as MUXes, adders, counters etc.) and one level down (CMOS logic).
+We will mostly concern ourselves with gate-level designs, but we will also address one level of abstraction up (larger logic devices such as MUXes, adders, counters etc.) and one level down (CMOS logic, a bit on FPGA architecture).
 There will be a heavy emphasis on learning design tools in your lab sections, and, in the latter half of the course, the use of a hardware description language (HDL), namely the Verilog HDL, to complete labs.

 Class Labs